alexliesenfeld/composer/README.md

 generated files, you will find `config.h` inside the `generated` filter (Visual Studio) inside your IDE.

 ## Feature Roadmap
-At this moment, this repository contains a very early version of the project.
+At the moment, this repository contains a very early version of the project.
 The majority of features is still missing.
-Currently, the following features are scoped for development and will be developed in the following order:
+It is planned to implement the following features in the future (in presented order):

 - [x] Windows support
 - [x] Visual Studio 2019 support